FelipeAdachi/whylogs/python/docs/glossary.md

 **Metadata** is data that describes either a dataset or information from whylogs’ processing of the dataset.

 #### whylogs file

-[NEED UPDATING] The **whylogs output** is available in the following formats: protobuf, JSON, and flat.
+A whylogs-generated profile can be stored as a protobuf binary file.
 Protobuf is a lightweight binary format that maps one-to-one with the memory representation of a whylogs object.
-JSON displays the protobuf data in JSON format.
-Flat outputs multiple files with both CSV and JSON content to represent different views of the data, including histograms, upper-bound, lower-bound, and frequent values.
-To apply advanced transformation on whylogs, we recommend using Protobuf.

 #### Metric
-TBD New world
+The summary statistics of a dataset is composed by a collection of metrics.
+Metrics are defined according to its namespaces.
+Some of the whylogs' default namespaces are: `counts`, `types`, `distribution`, `cardinality`, `frequent items/frequent strings`.
+By default, a column of a given data type will have a defined set of metrics assigned to it.
+The metrics to be tracked are customizable according to data type or column name (see [Schema Configuration](examples/basic/Schema_Configuration.ipynb)) .
+New metrics can also be created in a custom fashion, according to the need of the user (see TBD).

 ##### Metric component
 NEED TO DEFINE HERE